EvgeniiZorin/EvgeniiZorin/README.md

 - Building ML models;
 - I love general programming in Python: building Telegram bots, web scrapping websites, building GUI applications;

+In my free time, I enjoy writing Handbooks based on many video and online text tutorials, as well as personal experience.
+You can find them on my Github, as they start with a prefix `Handbook_`.
+Hope you enjoy!

 Languages that I know: